 - Increase their proficiency in technical communication

-- Help students connect their summer experience with their future goals, including post-graduate education
+- Help students connect their summer experience with their future goals, with particular focus on post-graduate education

 SURF students participate in research activities on campus full-time for 11 weeks.
 During the summer, undergraduate students conduct research, attend weekly professional development seminars, participate in a research poster symposium, and build their research network.
 Through these activities, the program aims to stimulate their interest in advanced education and research careers.

 - continue to be enrolled as an undergraduate the following Fall session

 - have a minimum cumulative GPA of 3.0 out of 4 at the time of application

 - be at least 18 years old by the time the program begins,